Ethical Reporting Policy

-5.7 The investigation team will outline a plan for the nature, scope and timing of the investigation.
+5.7 The Investigation Team will outline a plan for the nature, scope and timing of the investigation.

-- Advise the whistle-blower that:
+- Advise the Reporter that:

-- The whistle-blower report has been received;
+- The Open Door report has been received;

-- an investigation will be conducted and action taken where appropriate; and
+- An investigation will be conducted and action taken where appropriate; and

 - Consider if and at what stage the investigation should be turned over to the relevant authorities;